phoenix-4u/lit-eracy/README.md

-# AI Literacy App
+# Lit-eracy

 ## Overview
-This repository contains the backend and frontend code for the AI Literacy App—a cross-platform educational application designed for children aged 3-14, with offline-first functionality and local AI processing.
+This repository contains the backend and frontend code for the Lit-eracy—a cross-platform educational application designed for children aged 3-14, with offline-first functionality and local AI processing.

 ## Prerequisites
 - Docker & Docker Compose